ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-xfce4-terminal.md

 ## Colors

-The XFCE4 Terminal variant uses a compact subset of the Coldark palettes.
+The XFCE4 Terminal port uses a compact subset of the Coldark palettes.
 Compared with VS Code, it keeps fewer semantic accents and focuses on the colors that matter most in a terminal palette.

 ### Coldark Cold